Coronavirus digest: Germany says high COVID incidence rate in children | DW | 15.10.2021

 Of 5.7 billion doses of coronavirus vaccines administered around the world by mid-September, only 2% had been in Africa.

-Nigeria has received 501,600 doses of AstraZeneca's COVID-19 vaccine from the French government through the COVAX vaccine-sharing facility.
-The COVAX scheme, backed by the World Health Organization, aims to secure billions of doses for lower-income countries by the end of 2021.
+Nigeria has received 501,600 doses of AstraZeneca's COVID-19 vaccine from the French government through the COVAX vaccine-sharing scheme.
+COVAX, which is backed by the World Health Organization, aims to secure billions of doses for lower-income countries by the end of 2021.

-A government spokesman said the country also received 434,400 doses of J&J vaccine from the African Union.
-Meanwhile, the US has donated 3.6 million doses of the BioNTech/Pfizer vaccine to, two months after it shipped 4 million doses of Moderna's vaccine to Africa's most populous nation.
+A government spokesman said the country also received 434,400 doses of the J&J vaccine from the African Union.
+Meanwhile, the US has donated 3.6 million doses of the BioNTech-Pfizer vaccine, two months after it shipped 4 million doses of Moderna's vaccine to Africa's most populous nation.

 The COVAX vaccine sharing facility has been sharply criticized after admitting it will miss its target of vaccinating 2 billion people by the end of 2021

-The groups include the over-65s, people aged between 18 and 64 who are at a higher risk of becoming severely ill, and those whose work may involve frequent exposure to the virus.
+The groups include people over 65, people aged between 18 and 64 who are at a higher risk of becoming severely ill, and those whose work may involve frequent exposure to the virus.
 The booster can be administered six months after the second injection of Moderna's vaccine.

 The US Navy said Thursday that personnel who refuse to be vaccinated will be expelled from the force.

 The navy said that 98 percent of its 350,000 active duty members had begun or completed the vaccination process.
-It has given a November 28 deadline for enlistees to be fully inoculated.
+It has set a November 28 deadline for enlistees to be fully inoculated.

-If all US military services take the same hard line that the navy is taking, it risks losing as many as 46,000 troops.
+If all US military services take the same hard line that the navy is taking, it could risk losing as many as 46,000 troop members.

 mm/rc (AFP, AP, dpa, Reuters)